-How to qualify for jumbo loan
+How to qualify for a jumbo loan

-Conventional vs. jumbo loan closing costs
+Conventional vs jumbo loan closing costs

 Both conventional loans and jumbo loans have closing costs, which typically run 2 percent to 5 percent of the home’s purchase price.
 While the percentage won’t differ much between the two, with a jumbo loan, you’re buying a more expensive home, so you’ll pay more in closing costs.

-For example, if you were buying a home for $738,200 and your closing costs were 2 percent, you’d pay $14,764 at closing.
-If your home were $300,000 less and closing costs the same, you’d pay $8,764.
+For example, if you borrow $850,000 and your closing costs are 5 percent, you’d pay $42,500 at closing.
+However, if your loan is $300,000, you’d pay $15,000.

 The decision to get a jumbo loan often comes down to necessity: If you’re buying in a pricey market, you’ll need a bigger mortgage.
 Both conventional and jumbo loans require good to excellent credit scores, but jumbo loans have extra qualifying factors like a higher income, lower DTI ratio and more reserves.